Sach-P/Cosmobot/README.md

 [Play Here](https://sach-p.github.io/SpaceShooter2D/)

 # Credits
-These scripts were modefied from the following
+These scripts were modified from the following

 Brackeys: